ontio/documentation/docs/pages/doc_en/SDKs/ontology_ts_sdk_asset_en.md

 ##  Transfer native asset
 There are two kinds of native asset in Ontology: ONT and ONG.

-In order to transfer native asset, We can create the specific transaction and send it to the blockchain.After the transaction has been packaged in the block, the transaction would be succeed.
+In order to transfer native asset, we can create the specific transaction and send it to the blockchain.
+After the transaction has been packaged in the block, the transaction will succeed.

 ### Type of native asset
 ````